GETTING STARTED IN FINAL FANTASY XIV

 Eorzea is home to myriad disciplines ─ professions that adventurers can take up.
 So as to be better prepared to brave the wilds, all adventurers begin their journey as either a Disciple of War — a master of arms who lives for the call of battle — or a Disciple of Magic — an erudite researcher of all things esoteric.Learn more about the Classes

-A Full Active Time Event (commonly abbreviated as F.A.T.E. or FATE) are large-scale, public events that occur at random while playing FINAL FANTASY XIV.
+Aa Full Active Time Event (commonly abbreviated as F.A.T.E. or FATE) is a large-scale, public event that occurs at random while playing FINAL FANTASY XIV.
 There are several different kinds of FATEs, many with their own rewards.
 Each zone in the game features between 5 to 10 FATE events.
 FATEs are one of the quickest ways to level up other jobs/classes.
 FATE levels are similar to the level of the mobs in the areas in which they spawn, making it easier to find an appropriate level FATE to join.
 Keep your map open to be able to spot FATEs spawning in the region.Learn more about FATE

-Main Scenario Quests are Quests that focus on the main story of Final Fantasy XIV: A Realm Reborn.Learn more about Main Scenario Quests
+Main Scenario Quests are Quests that lead the player through the main story events of Final Fantasy XIV: A Realm Reborn and Final Fantasy XIV: Heavensward.Learn more about Main Scenario Quests